dacr/jajmx/README.md

 STANDARD JMX can be used to get JBOSS metrics, but unfortunately JVM metrics can't be gotten (Interesting information : http://labs.consol.de/blog/jmx4perl/jboss-remote-jmx/)

-- DO NOT ENABLE standard JMX (-Dcom.sun.management.jmxremote*)
+- ENABLE standard JMX (-Dcom.sun.management.jmxremote*) AND USE A DIFFENT PORT than the one use below : 2090
 - JVM 6 required
 - The following module must be deployed : jmx-remoting.sar/
   (if not available, get one in official JBOSS packaging jboss-5.1.0.GA)